Martin1982/live-broadcast-bundle/README.md

 }
 ```

-### Step 3: Update your database schema

-Use doctrine to update your database schema with the broadcasting entities
+Use Doctrine to update your database schema with the broadcasting entities, when upgrading it is recommended to use migrations.

-### Step 4 (Sonata users only): Activate the Sonata Admin module

-To make planning available through an admin interface it is recommended to use the Sonata Admin bundle.

-### Step 5 (Optional): Start the broadcast!

 To start the broadcast scheduler you can run the following command:

 ```bash
 $ php app/console livebroadcaster:broadcast
 ```

+To make broadcast planning available through an admin interface we've added support for the Sonata Admin bundle.

 ### FFMpeg log directory
 To view the output of FFMpeg you need to configure a log directory in your `app/config/config.yml`.